Keyboard shortcuts

 2. #[workflow] is a statically analyzed DAG

 A workflow body is read, not executed.
-Each let x = t(args); or t(args); becomes an Argo task; data flow becomes templateRef wiring and DAG edges.
+Each let x = t(args); or t(args); becomes a step; data flow becomes the DAG edges.

-Because the body is read, it is also type-checked as ordinary Rust by a hidden, never-run “ghost” — wrong types, arity, fields, or calling a non-template are compile errors.
-Only the lowered shapes (let/call statements, if/else) are accepted; anything else is a spanned compile_error!.
+Because the body is read, it is also type-checked as ordinary Rust.
+Wrong types, wrong arity, missing fields, or calling a non-template are compile errors.
+Only the lowered shapes (let / call statements, if / else) are accepted; anything else is a spanned compile_error!.
 Full details on the #[workflow] page.

 3. #[container] runs real Rust in a pod

-A container body genuinely executes inside its pod.
-Arguments arrive as Argo input parameters; the return is captured as outputs.parameters.return for the next step.
-I/O is serde-bound at compile time — take and return owned types.
+A container body really does execute inside its pod.
+Arguments come in as inputs; the return value goes out as the step’s output.
+I/O is serde-bound at compile time, so take and return owned types (String, not &str).

-• Emit-time, on your machine — cargo athena emit / publish / submit walks the template closure from your entrypoint and prints one WorkflowTemplate per template.
+• On your machine, cargo athena emit / publish / submit walks the template closure from your entrypoint and prints one WorkflowTemplate per template.

-• Pod-time, in Argo — the binary deserializes the step’s inputs, calls the matching #[container] body, and serializes the return.
+• In Argo, that same binary deserializes the step’s inputs, calls the matching #[container] body, and serializes the return.

-cargo athena publish cross-compiles it static-musl per athena.toml target and uploads it to your S3 ArtifactRepository. emit adds it as an input artifact to every container template; a tiny sh bootstrap picks the matching app-<triple> and execs it.
-The image needs only sh and uname — distroless works.
+cargo athena publish cross-compiles it static-musl and uploads it; emit adds it to every container template; a tiny sh bootstrap picks the matching architecture and runs the right function.
+The image needs only sh and uname.

 With these in mind, the reference pages are the details: #[workflow], #[container], the CLI, and athena.toml.